SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/_index.en.md

 to one or more registered Grid nodes.
 Tests contact the hub to obtain access to remote browser instances.
-The hub has a list of registered servers that it provides access to, and allows us to control these instances.
+The hub has a list of registered servers that it provides access to, and allows control of these instances.

 Selenium Grid allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally (instead of in each individual test).

-Selenium Grid isn't a silver bullet.
+Selenium Grid is not a silver bullet.
-It solves a subset of common delegation and distribution problems, but will for example not manage your infrastructure and might not suit your specific needs.
+It solves a subset of common delegation and distribution problems, but will for example not manage your infrastructure, and might not suit your specific needs.